 39. Skip Chinatown's crowded parade and ring in the Chinese New Year on the UES at the Asia Society, which hosts an annual celebration.

-42. Peruse more wooden, educational, and artsy toys at another independently-owned shop, Mary Arnold Toys.
+42. Peruse wooden, educational, and artsy toys at the independently-owned shop, Mary Arnold Toys.

 43. Tweens and teens will enjoy a visit Jan's Hobby Shop for some decidedly old-school, DIY fun.